evkx/evkx.github.io/content/technology/lights/ambientlighting/_index.md

 As technology continues to advance, we can expect to see further innovations in interior ambient lighting in cars.
 Here are some future trends that we may see:

 **Smart and Connected Lighting:** With the increasing connectivity of cars, we can expect to see more integration of ambient lighting with other in-car systems.
 For example, ambient lighting could be synchronized with the car's navigation system to change colors or intensities based on the driving conditions or route.
 It could also be integrated with the car's driver assistance systems, such as lane departure warning or collision detection, to provide visual cues or alerts.
-Syncronized with the sound system is already on the way.
+Synchronization with the sound system is already on the way.

 **Health and Wellness:** Ambient lighting could also be used to promote health and wellness inside the car.
 For example, research has shown that certain colors of light can affect mood, sleep, and well-being.
 We may see the use of ambient lighting that promotes relaxation, reduces stress, or even adjusts to the driver's circadian rhythm for a more comfortable and healthy driving experience.

 **Augmented Reality (AR) Lighting:** As augmented reality technology continues to develop, we may see the integration of ambient lighting with AR displays inside the car.
 This could create a more immersive and interactive experience, where ambient lighting could change dynamically to match the virtual environment displayed by the AR system, enhancing the overall driving experience.

 {{< pagenavigation b_url="../rearlights/" b_title="Rear lights" f_url="../../motors/" f_title="Motors & Drive Units" >}}